Donearm/awesome-tutorials/README.md

 * [Git from the inside out](https://maryrosecook.com/blog/post/git-from-the-inside-out) - a deep look at how Git internally works.
 * [Github Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) - a gist on how correctly fork a project and contribuite to it on Github
 * [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) - a short book collecting pure bash snippets acting as alternatives to external processes and programs
+* [What's in .git](https://blog.meain.io/2023/what-is-in-dot-git/) - a rundown of what is inside a .git directory

 # Networks